Remainder Theorem (Question)

 About Dr Loo - O-level & JC H2 math tutor

 I am Dr Loo, a PhD holder with 8 years of teaching experience on secondary school and tertiary level specialize on mathematics and statistics.
 In addition, I also received teaching training under tertiary setting.
 Furthermore, I have published 5 research papers on international peer reviewed journals.
-If you are currenlty looking for mathematics tuition in Singapore, I do provide O-level Math Tutoring & JC Math Tutoring (H1 Math Tuition Class & H2 Math Tuition Class).
+If you are currently looking for secondary mathematics tuition or A-level math tuition in Singapore, I do provide O-level Math Tutoring & JC Math Tutoring (H1 Math Tuition Class & H2 Math Tuition Class).

-Thus, for those who are looking for a JC Math Tutor (H1 Math tutor or H2 Math tutor) as well as O-level Math Tutor, you may contact me for my math tuition in Singapore.
+Thus, for those who are looking for a JC Math Tutor (H1 Math tutor or H2 Math tutor) as well as O-level Math Tutor (E-math tutor or A-math tutor), you may contact me for my math tuition in Singapore.
 I can be contacted through SMS/Whatsapp/Telegram at +65-85483705.